 Some easy side hustles that have little to no start up costs (under $500).

-Lash technician, start a blog, picnic/small event service(s), advice/consultation, face painting, teach English online, teach/tutor online….there is so much out there.
+Lash technician, start a blog, picnic/small event service(s), advice/consultation, face painting, teach English online, teach/tutor online, even become an influencer on Instagram and use an inﬂuencer marketing platform to help you….there is so much out there.
 Especially in this world of COVID and social media, you can make money from your phone!
 Even if it is not a lot of money, go back to Part 3, small increments add up!

 All the ones I listed above are side hustles that I have either started or close family and friends but of course there is an endless list…google is a great start!
 Search ‘profitable side hustles’ and hopefully you can find something that aligns with your values, time, and budget…